 My husband and I use media very differently.
-I stream podcasts and audiobooks when I’m at home doing laundry or cleaning the house.
-I listen to Pandora while I’m driving if I want to relax or to an audiobook when I need to finish the book before I have to digitally return it to the library.
+I stream podcasts and audiobooks when I’m at home or in the car.
 My husband is a radio guy.
 Radio advertising in 2018 works for my husband but it doesn’t work on me.
 It doesn’t work on me because I don’t listen to the radio.

 My husband though is a radio listener.
 He’s also a creature of habit.
 He used to drive a lot for his job.
 So, he grew accustomed to listening to the radio.
 He didn’t have a smartphone until he was practically given one a few years ago, so he’s a man who prefers traditional media in general.
 He doesn’t “do” social media and if it weren’t for the maps and traffic app on his phone he’d trade his iPhone for a flip phone in a heartbeat.
 We’re both technically Millennials.
 Although we’re “old” millennials.